-- Provide a dedicated Custodial Room. - Use finishes acceptable for wet areas.
-Wall panels and flooring are to be designed to withstand power washing. - The pet pad should be designed and built using a flushable system.
-The pad can be washed with an automatic drain system. - Provide ventilation to the same standard as a restroom or higher.
-When in use air exchanges is to increased to allow for a clean and fresh experience.
+- Use finishes acceptable for wet areas.
+Wall panels and flooring are to be designed to withstand power washing. - The pet pad area should be designed and built using a flushable plumbed system.
+Surface of pet pad should be a combination of turf and non-turf. - Provide ventilation at minimum to the same standard as a restroom, preferably higher.
+When in use air exchanges shall increased to allow for a clean and fresh experience. - Locate on main concourse circulation paths adjacent to restrooms.